LibreTactile/.github/docs/faq.md

 > "... hardware whose design is made publicly available so that anyone can study, modify, distribute, make, and sell the design or hardware based on that design."

-If you wish to learn more about open source hardware, its licensing and certification, check out [their FAQ](https://www.oshwa.org/faq/).
-In fact, the resources provided by the OSHWA have been really helpful during the development of this project.
+If you wish to learn more about open source hardware, it's licensing and certification, check out [their FAQ](https://www.oshwa.org/faq/).
+The resources provided by the OSHWA have been instrumental during the development of this project.

 ### What about hardware licenses?

-Copyright does not apply to hardware the same way as it does to software, making licesing hardware [more complicated](https://opensource.com/law/15/2/intro-open-hardware-licensing).
+Copyright does not apply to hardware the same way as it does to software, making licensing hardware [more complicated](https://opensource.com/law/15/2/intro-open-hardware-licensing).
 It is [not recommended](https://ohwr.org/project/cernohl/wikis/faq#q-why-not-use-existing-licences-such-as-gpl-and-any-in-the-family-of-creative-commons-licences) to use a software license (like [MIT](/docs/README.md#license)) for hardware designs.
-However, the CERN has written an open source hardware license ([OHL](https://ohwr.org/cernohl)) that is analogous to open source software licenses, and complies with the [OSHWA definition](https://www.oshwa.org/definition/) of open hardware (and its also applicable to software).
+However, the CERN has written an open source hardware license ([OHL](https://ohwr.org/cernohl)) that is analogous to open source software licenses and complies with the [OSHWA definition](https://www.oshwa.org/definition/) of open hardware (and its also applicable to software).

 The CERN OHL v2 has [three variants](https://cern-ohl.web.cern.ch/), strong reciprocal `S`, weak reciprocal `W`, and permissive `P`.
 Our project is licensed under the [CERN-OHL-P v2](/docs/hw-license/cern-ohl-p-v2.md).